iterative/dvc.org/static/docs/get-started/example-pipeline.md

 ## Conclusion

-By wrapping your commands with `dvc run` it's easy to integrate DVC into your existing ML development pipeline/processes without any significant effort to rewrite your code.
+By wrapping your commands with `dvc run` it's easy to integrate DVC into your existing ML development [pipeline](/doc/commands-reference/pipeline) or other data science processes without any significant effort to rewrite your code.

-The key detail to notice is that DVC automatically derives the dependencies between the defined stages by building dependency graphs that represent data pipelines.
+The key detail to notice is that DVC automatically derives the dependencies between the pipeline [stages](/doc/commands-reference/run) by building dependency graphs that represent data pipelines.

 Not only can DVC streamline your work into a single, reproducible environment, it also makes it easy to share this environment by Git including the